What to know and what to do

 FinancesYou cannot use your federal, state, or institutional aid to pay for a non-approved program or any costs associated with going on the program.
 If you are looking for scholarships, you should contact your chosen study abroad program about options.

-One of the most common reasons that students choose to study abroad on a non-approved program is because they believe that it is a more affordable option; however, this is often not the case.
-Program costs posted on the CU Study Abroad website may initially appear to be more expensive than many non-approved programs’ costs, but this is because these costs include comprehensive estimates of what students will spend for their entire term abroad and not just a program fee.
-CU Study Abroad's posted program cost estimates also include round-trip airfare, books, meals, housing, visa fees, personal expenses, etc. When comparing programs offered through CU Study Abroad with non-approved programs, check to see what your non-approved program costs include.
+One of the most common reasons that students choose to go abroad on a non-approved program is because they believe that it is a more affordable option; however, this is often not the case.
+Program costs posted on the Education Abroad Programs Cost page may initially appear to be more expensive than many non-approved programs’ costs, but this is because these costs include comprehensive estimates of what students will spend for their entire term abroad and not just a program fee.
+CU Education Abroad's posted cost estimates include round-trip airfare, books, meals, housing, visa fees, personal expenses, etc. When comparing programs offered through CU Education Abroad with non-approved programs, check to see what your non-approved program costs include.
 Is it just the program fee?
-If so, calculate in additional out-of-pocket expenses to get an accurate comparison.
+If so, what itemized costs are included in that fee and what is it missing?
+Be sure to add any additional out-of-pocket expenses to get an accurate comparison.

 Assessing a Non-Approved Program

 The best thing you can do is talk to as many people as possible.
-Check with campus experts on your country of study, with students who have participated in the program, with a study abroad advisor, and with anyone else you can think of who might know about the program.
+Check with campus experts on your country of study, with students who have participated in the program, and with anyone else you can think of who might know about the program.

 As you do research, ask the program sponsor as many questions as possible.
 Be thorough in your research; you want the program to fit your needs and expectations.
 Here is a good set of questions to make sure the program meets your needs and your expectations:

 - Is the organization granting academic credit accredited?
 By whom?
 Who will be issuing the transcript, and do you have to pay extra to receive it?